 The Spaghetti Western or “Italian Western” is a subgenre of the Western film.
 The term was coined by the Lima-based Film Development Corporation, a company that distributed Italian films in Latin America and the United States in the 1960s and 1970s.

 Most Spaghetti Westerns were European co-productions: Italian, Spanish, German, French, Czech, Polish or Yugoslavian directors filmed English speaking actors as “Amerindians” in North America set in the Wild West period.
-As such they are similar to Italian produced Macaroni combat films also made at this time about WWII.
+As such, they are similar to Italian produced Macaroni combat films also made about WWII.

 The 1960s saw many changes in the Spaghetti Westerns.
-The most important directors were Sergio Leone with A Fistful of Dollars (1964) and For a Few Dollars More (1965), Duccio Tessari with The Forgotten Pistolero (1965), Sergio Corbucci with Django (1966) and Giulio Petroni with
+The most critical directors were Sergio Leone with A Fistful of Dollars (1964) and For a Few Dollars More (1965), Duccio Tessari with The Forgotten Pistolero (1965), Sergio Corbucci with Django (1966) and Giulio Petroni.

 Spaghetti Western Legacy

 A Spaghetti Western is a Western movie produced in Italy.
-The term was coined by the U.S. media and used because they were often made by Italian directors, sometimes filmed in Spain and featured American or British actors who spoke their lines in English, which was dubbed into Italian.
+The U.S. media coined the term and used because they were often made by Italian directors, sometimes filmed in Spain,, and featured American or British actors who spoke their lines in English, which was dubbed into Italian.

-The term “Spaghetti Western” is most commonly used to refer to the films that emerged from Italy in the mid-1960s, though it has also been applied to the contemporary Hollywood-made western films that imitated them.
+The term “Spaghetti Western” is most commonly used to refer to the films that emerged from Italy in the mid-1960s.
+However, it has also been applied to the contemporary Hollywood-made western films that imitated them.